hasanmohsin/hasanmohsin.github.io/_posts/2021-4-10-CSC412-ComSciCom-Entropy.md

 title: Trying to Understand Entropy
 ---

-This post is going to try to answer the question: "What exactly is entropy"?
+This post is going to try to answer the question: "What exactly is entropy?"
 Mathematically, the question is answered easily enough.
 Suppose we have some probability distribution $p(x)$ over a state space with $m$ outcomes $\\{x_1, x_2, ... x_m\\}$.
 In this post we will stick with a discrete state space since they make the intuition more clear.
 The entropy $H$ is defined for such a distribution as:

 $$\begin{equation}